trquinn76/classification/classification-aus/README.md

 As specified in [Email Protective Marking Standard](./documents/email-protective-marking-standard/README.md) **Section 7.1** Table 1, there may be any number of Information Management Markers starting from zero.

-If there are no Information Management Markers in the `ProtectiveMarking` then the `informationManagementMarkers` List will be empty.
+If there are no Information Management Markers in the `ProtectiveMarker` then the `informationManagementMarkers` List will be empty.

-Handled Information Management Markers are:
+Supported Information Management Markers are:
 - Legal Privilege
 - Legislative Secrecy
 - Personal Privacy

 ### SecurityCaveats

 `SecurityCaveats` encapsulates a number of other markings.
-If none of these markings are presents, then the `securityCaveats` field in the `ProtectiveMarking` will be null.
+If none of these markings are present, then the `securityCaveats` field in the `ProtectiveMarker` will be null.

 #### Codewords